inference-asia/visionext/README.md

 docker compose up -d
 ```

-The first start downloads the images (about 9 GB).
-If you pulled `1.0.0` before 16 September 2026, run `docker compose pull` once, the images were rebuilt under the same tag.
-Use port 8766 for faces.
+The first start downloads about 9 GB.
+If you pulled `1.0.0` before 16 September 2026, run `docker compose pull` once: the images were rebuilt under the same tag.
+Keep the service names `objects` and `faces`, the dashboard finds the engines by those names.
 Pin a version tag in anything you deploy.
-The `gallery` volume is explained in [Face Gallery](#face-gallery).
-Keep the service names `objects` and `faces` as written, the dashboard finds the engines by those names.
-The `uploads` volume holds videos uploaded through the dashboard and is shared with both engines.

-Open `http://<host>:8767` in a browser, from the host or any machine on your network, to see the engines come up.
-Each one shows **Connected** once its model is loaded, which takes a few seconds after start.
-You can add a camera there right away, see [Dashboard](#dashboard), or continue with the SDK.
+Open `http://<host>:8767`.
+Each engine shows **Connected** once its model is loaded, a few seconds after start.
+You can add a camera there, or continue with the SDK.

 ### 2. Install the SDK

-The SDK is a single Python wheel file, published in this repository next to this guide.
-Install the one whose version matches your image tag (in a virtualenv if you like):

 ```bash
 pip install https://github.com/inference-asia/visionext/raw/main/visionext-1.0.0-py3-none-any.whl
 ```

-That is all.
-The package is called `visionext` and pulls in its one dependency (`websockets`) by itself.
+The wheel is published in this repository.
+Install the version that matches your image tag.
+The package is `visionext` and depends only on `websockets`.

 ### 3. Add a Source and Read Records